walid-mos/peas-technical-assignment/README.md

 ## Context

 We are dealing with a runtime-defined project with a lot of user-generated content and data.
-To efficiently manage this data, we needed a way to store generated state and define recursive permission strategies.
+To efficiently manage this data, we needed a way to store generated state and define permission strategies.
 This led to the creation of the Store class and Restrict decorator.
 Any entity in our application can inherit from these classes, thereby having structured storage and permission-based access control.

 ## Task Description